PR2aid/gic2026_QCi/README.md

 The PDF is the only submitted write-up.
 Supporting verifier inputs are included under `Source_Code/`.
 The source is supplied for competition evaluation under `Source_Code/LICENSE`; no general public software licence is granted.

-### Intellectual-property and licensing boundary

-The supplied implementation and evidence are limited to the files in this archive and are sufficient for the credential-free reproduction described below.
-Citations identify external public literature only; omitted background software, confidential know-how, and other unsubmitted implementation material are not supplied by this release.

-Rights in material included in the submission are governed by the applicable Global Industry Challenge rules, participant agreement, and Aqora terms.
-This notice does not limit, replace, or modify those rights.
-Apart from those rights and applicable third-party licences, no additional public software or patent licence is granted; see `Source_Code/LICENSE`.

-Certain subject matter in and related to this submission is disclosed in pending Australian provisional patent applications; no granted patent is claimed.
-For enquiries about a separate licence concerning rights not already granted under the competition instruments, contact <admin@pr2aid.com> or
-<azadeh.alavi@rmit.edu.au>.

 ## 2. Credential-free reproduction on qBraid